ak-uow/dissertation-write-up/chapters/05-results.md

 #### Persuasiveness

-According to figure {@fig:fig-facet-persuasiveness} experiments #3 and #5 are the most persuasive, however the candlestick weighting of #5 is lower than #3, making the Loyalty Reward only experiment (#3) supposedly more persuasive than the combined experience of Loyalty Reward and Augmented Reality (#5).
+According to figure {@fig:fig-facet-persuasiveness} experiments #3 and #5 are the most persuasive, however the candlestick weighting of #5 is lower than #3, making the Digital Reward only experiment (#3) supposedly more persuasive than the combined experience of Digital Reward and Augmented Reality (#5).

 #### Interest